-Yet where we differ is in our understandings of love – and I’m talking about romantic love fostered in relationships, not the overly sexualized and sensationalized notions of “love” that pop culture and tabloids promote.
+Yet where we differ is in our understandings of love – and I’m talking about romantic love fostered in relationships, not the overly sexualized and sensationalized notions of “love” that pop-culture and tabloids promote.

 It seems that a common perception of love is that you always try to make the other person happy – or at least, you try never to make them unhappy.
-Most of us would probably agree that when you love someone, you don’t want him to feel pain, to experience sadness, or ever to feel that you do not love him back – and so we try not to let any of those things happen!
+Most of us would probably agree that when you love someone, you don’t want him to feel pain, to experience sadness, or ever to feel that you don't love him back – and so we try not to let any of those things happen!

 The reality is that true love doesn’t just focus on the happiness of the other person conjoint to our own happiness.
 True love desires the good of the other above all things.
 And the most genuine love comes from self-sacrifice.

-You were probably forced to read “A Tale of Two Cities,” in your high school English class.
+You were probably forced to read A Tale of Two Cities in your high school English class.
 I was, and, contrary to popular high school opinions, I fell in love with this story.
 Charles Dickens tells the tale of a beautiful girl named Lucie and her father escaping from the terrors of the French Revolution.
 Lucie falls in love (spoiler alert) with Charles Darnay, a French nobleman who is arrested and ordered to be put to death for his noble lineage.
 Enter Sidney Carton, the low-functioning but brilliant lawyer.
 In an act of heroic bravery, Sidney sneaks into the prison, switches places with Darnay, and goes to death by guillotine the next day.

 Why?
 Well, he had been in love with Lucie as well – and when he realized how much she loved Darnay, he heroically gave her up and told her that he would “embrace any sacrifice for you and for those dear to you.”
 Perhaps his words were slightly dramatic in the moment – but when push came to shove, he laid down his life so that Lucie could be happy with her husband.
 “It is a far, far better thing that I do than I have ever done,” he says as he dies, “It is a far, far better rest that I go to than I have ever known.”

-Selflessness - the ultimate gift
+Selflessness – the Ultimate Gift

-We are capable of desiring the good of the one we love over our own happiness – even if that might mean losing him.
+We're capable of desiring the good of the one we love over our own happiness – even if that might mean losing him.

 I am by no means saying that we should be treated with less dignity than we deserve – that we should think only of our boyfriends or husbands (or the guy we wish was one of those things)!
-Of course, we must always ensure that we are treated with love and respect, and we should never hesitate to speak out when we are not.
+Of course, we must always ensure that we're treated with love and respect, and we should never hesitate to speak out when we are not.